Irish drugmaker Elan to spin off research arm

 Shares in Elan have fallen sharply since the failure of bapineuzumab, one of the most anticipated experimental drugs for Alzheimer's disease, in two late-stage clinical trials.

-Some analysts think Biogen could use the opportunity to grab 100 percent of Tysabri by buying Elan, in a similar way that GlaxoSmithKline (GSK.L) recently bought Human Genome Sciences to get full control of lupus drug Benlysta.
+Some analysts believe Biogen may use the opportunity to grab 100 percent of Tysabri by buying Elan, in a similar way that GlaxoSmithKline (GSK.L) recently bought Human Genome Sciences to get full control of lupus drug Benlysta.

 Martin declined to comment on Monday on Biogen's potential bid interest but told reporters there were no obstacles to any company launching a takeover offer and none were planned under the new structure.